The Dorper, from England to South Africa and back!

 Dorpers can now be found all over the world and are very popular in North and South America, Australia, New Zealand and Canada as well as many European countries.

-The first Dorpers into the UK were imported in 2004 by Mrs Bernadette Dowling, followed by various imports of Embryos mainly from New Zealand along with recent Canadian Embryos and Semen imports so as can be seen The Dorper in the UK is a very young breed and no doubt will differ slightly in the future compared to its South African descendants.
+The first group of Dorpers brought into the UK were imported in 2004 from New Zealand, by Mrs Bernadette Dowling.
+Followed by various imports of Embryos originally from New Zealand with others later from Canada and more recently from Australia along with Semen imports.
+There have also been animals imported from Germany – The Dorper in the UK is a very young breed and no doubt will differ slightly in the future compared to its South African descendants.

 The return of exported genetics in a new breed – The Dorper

 It is however quite ironic to think that genetics exported from the UK 70 years ago might have found their way back in a new breed.
 For a great article on the History of the Dorper visit the South African Dorper Society History Page – click here.